lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-05-my-library.md

 - _[Training From the Back of the Room!: 65 Ways to Step Aside and Let Them Learn](https://www.google.com/search?q=training+from+the+back+of+the+room)_ by Sharon Bowman.
 A couple of key takeaways were not to speak for more than 10 minutes and enabling learners to learn from one another.

 #### Software engineering
 - _[Agile Technical Practices Distilled](https://www.google.com/search?q=agile+technical+practices+distilled)_ by Marco Consolaro and Pedro M. Santos.
-My go-to book for learning SE techniques like TDD, Refactoring, Code Smells, SOLID and Object Calisthenics.
+Not as well known as others in this list but it is my go-to book for learning SE techniques like TDD, Refactoring, Code Smells, SOLID and Object Calisthenics.
 It is concise and includes exercises (katas).
 A lot of the content for [Software Crafters](https://software-crafters-karachi.github.io/past-meetups.html) meet-ups is borrowed from here.
 - _[The Pragmatic Programmer](https://www.google.com/search?q=the+pragmatic+programmer)_ by Andy Hunt and Dave Thomas.
 One of the first tech books I read.
 Filled with many memorable anecdotes like the stone soup and broken windows.
 - _[Clean Code](https://www.google.com/search?q=clean+code)_ by Robert C. Martin.
 A must-read if you are writing code and second guessing things like whether variable names should be short or descriptive.
 - _[Refactoring](https://www.google.com/search?q=refactoring+by+martin+fowler)_ by Martin Fowler.
 A key skill for software developers.
 I learnt many new techniques and names for a few I was already using.